-Types & Cause Of Allergies in Cats
+Types And Cause Of Allergies In Cats

 Allergies & Types Of Allergies in Cats

-What are Allergies in Cats?
+What Are Allergies In Cats?

 Cat allergies arise from the immune system's heightened sensitivity to specific substances, which trigger allergic reactions.
 These starting substances, termed allergens, are generally non-harmful elements like pollen, certain foods, or dust.
 Yet, in some cats, these allergens cause an exaggerated immune response, leading to allergy symptoms.